zincio/apidocs/source/index.md

 # Supported Retailers

-Zinc supports a number of retailers.
-The following table shows the endpoints available for each retailer.
+The table below shows the endpoints available for each retailer.
+We can add additional retailers upon request -- fill out the form at the [bottom of our home page](https://zinc.io/#bottom) for a quote for a particular retailer.

 Name | Retailer Code | Orders | Product Details | Product Prices
 ---- | ------------- | ------ | --------------- | --------------